cupy/cupy/docs/source/reference/environment.rst

   Default: ``2``

   To enable or disable nvcc parallel compilation, sets the number of threads used to compile files using nvcc.

+Additionally, the environment variables :envvar:`CUDA_PATH` and :envvar:`NVCC` are also respected at build time.